trentofflarrabee/music-project-base/README.md

 Screenshot
 ----------

-Before public packaging, add this file to the root of the theme:
+The theme screenshot is stored at the root of the theme:

 ```
 screenshot.png